Rebase-BR/warb/docs/messages/template.md

 `language` must be a valid language code, such as `en_US` for English (United States) or `fr_FR` for French (France).
 Also, the specified template must support the specified language.

-> You can check `Warb::Langeuage` for a list of supported languages.
+> You can check `Warb::Language` for a list of supported languages.
 > If yours isn't there, you can refer to this [list with all supported languages](https://developers.facebook.com/docs/whatsapp/business-management-api/message-templates/supported-languages) by WhatsApp.
 > Just use the value in the `code` column, and it will work.